Hannah Maynard

-Hannah Hatherly Maynard (Bude, 1834 – Victoria, 1918) was a Canadian photographer best known for her portrait work and experimental photography involving photomontage and multiple exposures.
+Hannah Maynard (Bude, 1834 – Victoria, 1918) (née Hatherly) was a Canadian photographer best known for her portrait work and experimental photography involving photomontage and multiple exposures.
+Many of her photographs are self-portraits, or include her family as subjects.
 She also photographed people using techniques that made them appear as statuary: on columns or posing as if they were made of stone.

-Early life and career beginnings
+Early life and career

 She was born in 1834 as Hannah Hatherly, in Bude, Cornwall.
 Hatherly married in 1852 Richard Maynard, an apprentice boot-maker, and in the same year they emigrated to Bowmanville in Canada West (present-day Ontario), where four of their five children were born.
 In 1858, Richard joined the exodus of gold-seekers on the Fraser River in British Columbia, and his venture appears to have been profitable.
 While her husband was out west, Maynard learned the basics of photography, most likely from R & H O'Hara Photographers, in Bowmanville.
 After selling the boot store, in 1862 the family moved to Victoria on the Colony of Vancouver Island.
 Richard soon left for the Stikine River to take up placer mining, and it is believed that in 1862 Hannah opened up her first photographic studio, Mrs. R. Maynard's Photographic Gallery.
 Upon his return home in 1863, Richard found his wife successfully entrenched as a photographer, and by 1864 Hannah had taught her husband the principles of photography while he operated a second boot store.

-Hannah and Richard Maynard

 In the ensuing years, Hannah and Richard had contrasting photographic specialties.
 Hannah was best known for her portrait work and at the same time managed darkroom affairs and studio promotion, while Richard focused almost exclusively on outdoor photography.
+From 1874 onwards, the couple operated their photographic studio and shoe store in one building.
 The couple frequently traveled together, in 1875 to purchase photographic equipment in San Francisco, in 1879 on a pleasure cruise around Vancouver Island, and to Banff in the late 1880s.
 Hannah also made a solo trip to the Queen Charlotte Islands sometime in the same decade.
-Richard continued to travel on his own, to Alaska three times, and throughout British Columbia, sometimes sponsored by government commissions, and in 1892 he traveled to the Pribilof Islands in the Bering Sea.
 While they published their photographs under separate imprints, it is sometimes unclear in the case of landscape views whether Hannah or Richard was the photographer.

 Portraiture and experimental photography

 Maynard's portrait work encompassed several different formats following the fashions of the day, cartes-de-visite in the 1860s, cabinet cards in the following decade, as well as larger-sized prints.
-The Maynard studio is known to have produced forty-three cartes-de-visite of native people, often Victoria street vendors.
+The Maynard studio is known to have produced forty-three cartes-de-visite of Indigenous people, often Victoria street vendors.
 Maynard was a master of lighting technique, and she was one of the early adopters of line-lit photography to highlight facial features.
-Her backgrounds were often highly ornamental, utilizing painted backgrounds and elaborate domestic interiors and props.
+Her backgrounds were often highly ornamental, using painted backgrounds and elaborate domestic interiors and props.